MicrosoftDocs/intellicode/docs/intellicode-visual-studio.md

 If you don't see any IntelliCode suggestions, you may have extensions installed that are overriding the IntelliSense UI.
 Such extensions can prevent the IntelliCode "starred" suggestions from appearing at the top of the list.
 You can verify if an extension is causing this behavior by turning them off, and then trying IntelliSense again.
 Or, if the extension supports it, turn off its auto-completion features.

-If this doesn't solve the problem for you, report it by using the Visual Studio [Report a Problem](/visualstudio/ide/how-to-report-a-problem-with-visual-studio) feature and mention IntelliCode in your report.
+If disabling extensions that override IntelliSense UI doesn't solve the problem for you, report it by using the Visual Studio [Report a Problem](/visualstudio/ide/how-to-report-a-problem-with-visual-studio) feature, and mention IntelliCode in your report.

 ## Telemetry